 One of the best characteristics of gluten baked goods is that they freeze and reheat in a way that the food tastes amazing.
 It’s truly magical.
 We love to make pizza for the freezer.
 All you have to do is take it out of the freezer and place directly on a preheated pizza stone or baking sheet at 350 F/177 C. Bake for 15 minutes and then dress and broil on low for 2-5 minutes depending on your toppings.
 Dinner in 20 minutes.
 Wow!

-Let us know how it goes.
+How did your gluten free Pan Pizza turn out?
+Was your thicker crust all that it was promised to be?
 Please leave a comment and rating in the section provided below the recipe.
 We love to hear from you!

 Important information: the Bonus Flour Blend in this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 This blend is found online at Amazon.com or in a few local grocery stores.
 If you choose to make this with another flour blend, please note that your results may differ.